snap-stanford/Biomni/QA/qa_datasets/task_010_fold_change/question.md

-# Task: Calculate Log2 Fold Change

-Calculate the log2 Fold Change (log2FC) between two groups.

-## Input

-Mean expression values for two groups (already **log2-transformed**):
+I have the mean expression values (log2 scale) for two groups:
-- Group 1 (Tumor) mean: 12.5
+- Tumor: 12.5
-- Group 2 (Normal) mean: 10.3
+- Normal: 10.3

-## Requirements

-1. Calculate log2 Fold Change
-2. Interpret the result:
-   - Is the gene up-regulated or down-regulated?
-   - What is the fold change in linear scale?
+Calculate the log2 Fold Change (Tumor vs Normal) and tell me if the gene is up-regulated or down-regulated.
+Also, what is the fold change in the linear scale?
-3. Explain the formula and calculation

-## Expected Output Format

-Provide:
-- Log2FC value
-- Interpretation (up/down regulation)
-- Fold change in linear scale
-- Brief explanation